 Ordinarily, the names of those involved in the incident will not be disclosed to the parent.
-A standard follow-up letter will be sent with a copy of these procedures.
-A sample Letter to Parents/carers can be found at: https://www.kymallanhsc.co.uk/Document/DownloadDocument/8940.
+A standard followup letter will be sent with a copy of these procedures.

 All injuries will be reported and recorded in accordance with school procedures.